berkeman/glansigt/_posts/2019-09-02-bigdataathome.markdown

 ```
 Details:
-  CPU:   12 cores, 2 x X5675 @ 3.07GHz
+  CPU:   12 cores, 2 x Intel Xeon X5675 @ 3.07GHz
   RAM:   DDR3, 108GB
   DISK:  SSD, 2*960GB
 ```

-Despite its age, this machine beats the most powerful laptop from 2018.
-This is mainly because it has more cores, less problem with heat dissipation, and three independent memory channels per CPU chip that speeds up memory accessing.
+Despite its age, this machine outperforms modern laptops, mainly because it has more cores, less problem with heat dissipation, and three independent memory channels per CPU chip that speeds up memory accessing.

-Clearly, this machine has too little disk for data heavy applications, but there is room and connectors for eight drives in the box.
+Clearly, this machine, in its current configuration, has too little disk for data heavy applications, but there is room and connectors for eight drives in the box.
 We have measured the disk controllers to transfer data at a sustained rate of 265MB/s between memory any of the SSDs.
+(Using more SSDs in zfs raidz configuration, we have measured continuous writes exceeding 1.2GB/s.)